 Treatment for concussions is designed on an individualized basis.
 No two brains and concussions are the same, therefore no two treatment plans are the same.
 Our doctors work one-on-one with each patient to provide thorough treatment and continual monitoring of symptoms from visit to visit.
 Common treatment modalities include hyperbaric oxygen therapy, neuromodulation, eye movement therapy, vestibular rehabilitation, near infrared light, neurosensory and motor integration tools, cognitive therapies, interactive metronome therapy, and more.

-If you would like to learn more about our approach to treating concussions, fill out our contact form or give us a call to schedule a complimentary phone consultation with one of our doctors.
+If you would like to learn more about our approach to treating concussions, please contact us to schedule a consultation.